-- If there is updated availability for the weekend, we will notify you via email right away.
+- If there is updated availability for the weekend, we will email you immediately.

-- Reservations are now for 2 people maximum and must be from the same household.
-Members of different households must make separate appointments per IDPH & Will County Health Dept, requirements.
+- Reservations are now for a maximum of 2 people from the same household.
+Members of different households must make separate appointments per IDPH & Will County Health Department.

-- Also, children under the age of 16 may not visit at this time.
+- Children under the age of 16 may not visit at this time.
 For ideas on how residents can see children, please reach out to Sheila or Amy.

-- Per IDPH guidelines, we are required to make sure time slots are being utilized fairly.
-This means, if you make multiple appointments throughout the week, we have the right to cancel or decline so another resident may see their family.
-Please be considerate when scheduling.
+- Per IDPH guidelines, we are required to make sure time slots are utilized fairly.
+If you make multiple appointments throughout the week, we have the right to cancel or decline, so another resident may see their family.
+We ask that you please be considerate when scheduling.

-- Visits are limited to the Lilacs Community Room ONLY at the assigned table at this time and there is no access to the interior of the community such as: hallways/corridors, residential apartments, elevators, bathrooms, additional activity rooms, mailboxes, lobby, front desk, offices, restaurant, ballroom, etc.
+- Visits are limited to the Lilacs Community Room, ONLY at the assigned table, and there is no access to the interior of the community such as hallways/corridors, residential apartments, elevators, bathrooms, additional activity rooms, mailboxes, lobby, front desk, offices, restaurant, ballroom, etc.